 Nuria Benitez ’22, a Writing Center tutor and double major in Linguistics and Anthropology, has crafted a linguistic justice statement for the Writing Center.
 Nuria is herself a multilingual speaker and writer, and several other peer tutors on our staff share this experience.
 Haverford enrolls many students who are writers and speakers of two or more languages.
 In 2020-21, nearly a third of our Writing Center sessions were held with students who self-identified as multilingual, including speakers of Arabic, Bengali, Cantonese, French, German, Haitian Creole, Hindi, Japanese, Korean, Luhya, Malayalam, Mandarin, Portuguese, Russian, Thai, Swahili, Urdu, and Vietnamese.

-In collaboration with her counterparts at Bryn Mawr and Swarthmore, Susannah designed a series of workshops on linguistic diversity.
+In collaboration with counterparts at Bryn Mawr and Swarthmore, Haverford's Writing Center and Multilingual Specialist have designed a series of workshops on linguistic diversity.
 Individual workshop topics include “Reframing Feedback for Multilingual Student Writing,” “World Englishes and Virtual Learning,” and “Spoken Language Diversity.”
 These workshops have been well attended by faculty, staff, and Writing Center tutors from across the three colleges.

 The Writing Center also sponsors events focused on linguistic justice.
 Our 2021 Shapiro Speaking Initiative guest was Dr. April Baker-Bell, author of Linguistic Justice: Black Language, Literacy, Identity, and Pedagogy.
 She offered a public talk based on her book and a workshop for Tri-College faculty, staff, and students entitled “From Theory to Praxis: Antiracist Black Language Pedagogy + Writing.”